DeltaZuluSim/deltazulusim.github.io/_sceneries/search-and-rescue-sar-01.md

 ---
-title: "SOP Search and Rescue – Burning Cargo Ship (Jijel)"
+title: "SO Search and Rescue – Burning Cargo Ship (Jijel)"
 excerpt: "Search and Rescue scenario for MSFS simmers: locate and report a burning container ship adrift north of Jijel, Algeria."
 toc: true
 date: 2025-03-03T00:00:00+01:00